scikit-hep/uproot3/README.rst

 Non-flat TTrees: jagged arrays and more
 """""""""""""""""""""""""""""""""""""""

-We have already seen non-scalar structure in the `H → ZZ → μμμμ sample <http://scikit-hep.org/uproot/examples/HZZ.root>`_.
+We have already seen non-scalar structure in the `H → ZZ → eeμμ sample <http://scikit-hep.org/uproot/examples/HZZ.root>`_.

 .. code-block:: bash